Lanxess Arena

-Lanxess Arena (originally Kölnarena, German for Cologne Arena) is an indoor arena, in Cologne, North Rhine-Westphalia, Germany.
-It is known as the 18,500-capacity home of the Kölner Haie.
-The arena opened in 1998 and can accommodate 20,000 people for concerts.
-With its capacity of 18,500, it is the largest ice hockey arena outside North America.
+Lanxess Arena (stylized as LANXESS arena; originally Kölnarena, German for "Cologne arena") is an indoor arena, in Cologne, North Rhine-Westphalia, Germany.
+It is known as the 18,500-capacity home of the Kölner Haie and as one of Germany's major music venues.
+As of 2019, Lanxess Arena was the highest-attended arena worldwide, with 699,924 tickets sold.
+The arena is spanned by a notable steel arch supporting the roof via steel cables.
+The height of the arch is 76 m and its weight is 480 tons.